 Before you buy a cheap Doberman you need to consider a few things.

 For people looking to buy a Doberman pinscher, the cost is an obvious consideration.
 When deciding on a purebred puppy that’s for sale, remember generally you get what you pay for.
 The price of a Doberman can range widely and some people may not understand why the difference in pricing.

 At the low end, you may find a Doberman pup for under $1000.
 Beware anyone claiming a purebred for a low price.
 A cheap Doberman is NOT a bargain.
 You will pay more later in medical costs and maybe heartache.
 You are probably dealing with a BYB (back yard breeder) or a puppy mill dog.
 BYB’s do not place a priority on breeding the best dogs.
-They don’t screen for health problems or temperament.
-These two things are extremely important for Dobermans.
+They don’t screen for health problems, temperament and you have no guarantee that you’re not getting inbred dog.
+These things are extremely important for Dobermans.

 A reputable breeder depending on how many pups they have available will usually cost over $1500.
 This is for a “pet-quality” Doberman.
 Note that champion bloodlines are good to have but what is even better is having champion parents.
 This will increase the price of the Doberman, expect to pay over $2000 for a “show-quality” Doberman.
 Also, note that there may be a wait list to buy a Doberman puppy.
 Breeders cannot predict how big a litter will be so plan a purchase months or years in advance.
 Also, note that some popular breeders may have all the litter on hold even before birth.